Individual Income by Year: Average, Median, One Percent, and a Percentile Calculator

 PK

-On this page is the United States average individual income by year and median individual income by year between 1962 and 2022.
+On this page is the United States average individual income by year and median individual income by year between 1962 and 2024, as well as the top 5% and 10% income thresholds.

-You'll also find the top 1% individual income by year between 1996 and 2022, as well as the top 5% and 10%.
+You'll also find the top 1% individual income by year between 1996 and 2024.
 Additionally, find an income by year calculator just below so you can compare two years, with or without inflation adjustments.

 After: You can find the household income by year research here.